Key EU states worry South America trade pact may hurt Amazon

 BRUSSELS -- EU countries remained divided Monday on whether to approve a preliminary free trade deal drafted last year with South American countries because of concerns related to the Amazon deforestation and the respect of European standards.

-Speaking ahead of a meeting of the 27-nation union’s trade ministers, the EU's commissioner for the internal market, Thierry Breton, said that “not everyone is aligned on this topic.
+Speaking at an informal meeting of the 27-nation union’s trade ministers in Berlin, the EU's commissioner for the internal market, Thierry Breton, said that “not everyone is aligned on this topic.
 And we will need definitely to have more discussions between us.”

 Following two decades of negotiations, the trade pact was announced last year by the European Commission, the executive body that negotiates trade agreements on behalf of EU countries.
 The preliminary deal, which needs to be ratified by all EU countries, was struck with the Mercosur bloc of Argentina, Brazil, Paraguay and Uruguay.